 Mary Anne Parsons

-Mary Anne is a long-standing member of Bray Tidy Towns and initiated the setting up of the North Wicklow Environmental Network in early 2019.
-She has a keen interest in environmental issues and in particular how Ireland can meet their goals to reduce carbon emissions, She is an architect and believes that by improving the quality of our building stock we can significantly reduce the energy required to run them.
-Through her work with Bray Tidy Towns, Mary Anne has been involved with a number of clean-up projects with local authority housing estates and encouraged residents to take a more holistic approach to their immediate environment.
+Mary-Anne is a long standing member of Bray Tidy Towns and initiated the setting up of the North Wicklow Environmental Network in early 2019.
+She has a keen interest in environmental issues and in particular how Ireland can meet their goals to reduce carbon and greenhouse gas emissions.
+She is an architect and believes that by improving the quality of our building stock we can significantly reduce the energy required to run them.
+Through her work with Bray Tidy Towns, Mary-Anne has been involved with a number of ‘clean-up’ projects with local authority housing and encourage residents to take a more holistic approach to their immediate environment.